treverson/ODNDash/README.md

 20) In the next row where it says: "*$password = 'password';*".
 Replace 'password' with the password you chose in step 4, keep the ''.
 21) Exit and save the file with Ctrl+X, press Y for save changes, don't change the filename (press ENTER).

 You should now be able to access your private ODNDash via your browser.
-Browse to http://[ipaddress]/ODNDash/index.php.
+Browse to http://[ipaddress]/ODNDash/index.php, change ODNDash in case you downloaded the files to a different sub-folder of your /var/www/html folder.

 # Install ODNDash on Windows
 1) Find your '*obsidian.conf*' file in '%APPDATA%/Roaming/ObsidianQt'.
 Open the file.
 If it doesn't exist, create it in this folder.